thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>The PEERS network provides valuable lessons as our Public Service moves towards increased collaboration and co-creation between agencies and external stakeholders.
 The session will cover the key considerations in a multi-stakeholder collaboration, challenges faced, and memorable experiences that have arisen from this initiative.
       <br>
       <br>Learning Outcomes:
-      <br>• Articulate examples of how Public Service can co-create and co-deliver solutions with the community to deliver better services to citizens
+      <br>• Articulate examples of how Public Service can co-create and co-deliver solutions with the community to deliver better services to citizens.
-      <br>• List the benefits and challenges of collaboration (with some insights from the COVID situation) and how to navigate them
+      <br>• List the benefits and challenges of collaboration (with some insights from the COVID situation) and how to navigate them.
       <br>
       <a href="https://www.eventbrite.sg/e/partners-engaging-and-empowering-rough-sleepers-peers-tickets-117609480121">Click here to register.</a>
     </td>